 6. Be the school volunteer everyone’s talking about

 While most students would just go home after a long day in classrooms, you can do something different to get your application pumped by being the school volunteer.
 From helping out the staff to improving on things that’ll make your school more sparkly, it’ll get everyone thinking how cool you’ll be.
-It’s a great way to boost your application because it’ll help the teachers who’ll write your recommendation letters and it'll show Tufts that you're the vibrant applicant who can contribute significantly to a community.
+It’s a great way to boost your application because it’ll help the teachers who’ll write your recommendation letters, and it'll show Tufts that you're the vibrant applicant.
+You can contribute significantly to a community.

 7. Try out a foreign exchange program

 Have some urge to travel overseas while you’re still in high school?
 Go for a foreign exchange program!
 It’ll give you a chance to see the world from a different perspective and also let you learn more about what a country different from your own is like from the other side.
 It’ll rev up your application because it’ll show Tuft you're the kind of applicant who wants to learn beyond borders and grow as a person.
 It'll also show them you got the diversity they wish to see in their students.